Jhsmit/PyHDX/docs/web_app.rst

 Peptide Input
 `````````````

-Use the `Browse` button to select peptide data files to upload.
-These should be 'peptide master tables' which is **long format** data
+Use the :guilabel:`Browse` button to select peptide data files to upload.
+These should be 'peptide master tables' which
+is **long format** data
 where each entry should at least have the entries of:

  - start (inclusive residue number at which the detected peptide starts, first residue = 1)